Table of Contents

 - It might lead to hypothyroidism, anorexia nervosa, hepatic obstruction or Cushing’s syndrome

-When LDL blood test is low
+When lipoprotein a blood test is low

 - Very low levels of LDL cholesterol occur rarely, but they might signify cancer or hemorrhagic stroke.
 It can also be caused by very high doses of statins.